Darkfllame/Zig3D/README.md

 const zig3d = b.dependency("zig3d", .{
   .optimize = optimize,
   .target = target,
+  // if you're on windows this wont work, look at this [issue](https://github.com/Darkfllame/Zig3D/issues/1) for more infos .shared = false,
   .exposeC = true, // optional, set whether to expose c apis under a "capi" namespace.
 This is for glad, glfw, stb and freetype (even though freetype is always exposed since I did not make the zig API yet)
 });